stencil-community/welcome/CODE_OF_CONDUCT.md

 If you are subject to or witness unacceptable behavior, or have any other concerns, please contact the maintainer(s) or email contact@ionic.io.

-To review the full Ionic community guidelines, please visit the following url: https://github.com/ionic-team/ionic-framework/blob/main/CODE_OF_CONDUCT.md
+To review the full Stencil community guidelines, please visit the following url: https://github.com/ionic-team/stencil/blob/main/CODE_OF_CONDUCT.md